n0tluk3n/n0tluk3n.github.io/_posts/2024-11-07-creating-a-reverse-shell-in-c-with-Dynamic-String-Building.md

 2. **Using Patterns for Custom IP and Command**: You can easily replace `ip_pattern` and `cmd_pattern` with your own ASCII values for different IPs and commands.

 3. **Indefinite Session Hold**: The `WaitForSingleObject` function waits for the shell session to remain open indefinitely, allowing full control over the session.

-This code structure provides an effective way to obfuscate critical strings and can be extended for further customization.
-Be sure to use these techniques responsibly and only in authorized environments!